UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

 # ToDo:
  - [x] Outline what kernels are included in the benchmark, along with how they will be run.
+   - [ ] Research how to fairly and properly evaluate sparce BLAS kernels
    - [ ] Finish Sparce function descriptions, including what problems are evaluated and why.
  - [x] Consider the suitability of including batched versions of the chosen BLAS kernels.
  - [x] Create main file which contains functionality of: